 MobileHelp Duo combines the benefits of the Classic and the Solo into one complete product offering for-anywhere coverage.

 As an additional benefit to each product, your family and caregiver can check on your status and sign up for notifications through the MobileConnect online portal.

 All the products come with optional fall detection monitoring, and you can choose payment plans from monthly to annually.

 Positively reviewed primarily for the in- and out-of-home monitoring capabilities.

 Just In Case Medical Alert Pendant On The Go offer peace of mind with multiple options.
 On-the-go products have a base station for charging and require no landline.
-Starting at $39.99 a month, on-the-go products have GPS location capabilities and fall detection.
+On-the-go products have GPS location capabilities and fall detection.

-For $35.99 a month, the medical alert plus is an in-home operation with home temperature monitoring.
-Lastly, the basic medical alert system is $29.99 a month yet requires a landline.
+The medical alert plus is an in-home operation with home temperature monitoring.
+Lastly, the basic medical alert system that requires a landline.

 All systems have alarm signals that send a professional to deliver fast response 24/7 in case of a medical emergency.